Hello and welcome to day 7 of Google CS First Friends.

-Finally, we have to think about who the audience will be for our commercials.
+Finally, we have to think about what the audience will be for our commercials.

-I'll imagine selling snowman clothes to moms, so my audience will be my Mom.
+Cool, I'll imagine selling snowman clothes to mom, so my audience will be my mom.

-I'll imagine selling snowman clothes to people like you and me, so my audience is going to be you, Jason.
+Okay, well I would imagine selling snowman clothes to people like you and me, so my audience is gonna be you, Jason.

-I can't wait to see your commercial designed for me!
+Great, I can't wait to see your commercial designed just for me.

 Sounds like we have a plan.

-Let's get started coding!
-Taylor will take you through the steps to build your project and I'll see you in the last video.
+Taylor will take you through the steps to build your project, and I will see you in the last video.